-Local Authorities are required to have Fair Access Protocols in order to make sure that unplaced children who live in the home local authority and identified as such, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
-This school agrees to those protocols, however as a Grammar School, this school is not required to admit children who do not meet qualification as described in the criteria which are listed above in this policy.
+Local Authorities are required to have Fair Access Protocols in order to make sure that unplaced children who live in the home local authority, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
+This includes admitting children above the published admissions number to schools that are already full.
+Such children must be deemed qualified for Grammar School Entry to be considered for a place.